Sweng-Group1/Sweng-Group1.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /about/
-banner: Introducing What's On
+banner: Unlock the power of proximity
-subtitle: Unlock the power of proximity with an exclusive social platform.
+subtitle: Our Mission
 navbar: 2
 ---